RhyG/arena-game/README.md

 * Implement more modifiers for in combat including damage mitigation
 * Allow user to purchase armour to improve stats
 * Implement more interactive battle method allowing user to see what damage they deal and receive as well as current health
+* Create completely immersive VR experience allowing the player to feel and live as if they are their character, and to make every swing and take every hit from within the arena.
+* Revolutionise not just gaming, but reality as we know it.
+Usher in a new era of life as all people seek to compete in the arena bringing an epoch of human peace and achievement as any negativity and disagreement is resolved through the game